democracyworks/hand-collection-to-vip/README_Early_Voting.md

 <br> </br>

 ## Notes
 DC does not have election authority information listed in the Election Administration google sheet.
-Therefore, the election_administration, department, and person output files are not created.
+Therefore, the election_administration.txt, department.txt, and person.txt output files are blank (aside from headers).